Texas is globally important for birds.

 - An estimated one billion U.S. bird deaths occur annually from collisions with buildings and structures, with migratory species at most risk.

 - Attraction and disorientation resulting from light pollution concentrate migrant birds in cities.

-- Birds are essential to our planet’s ecology – and our local economy.
+Birds are essential to our planet’s ecology – and local economies.